-Do not sexually objectify trans\ people.
+Do not sexually objectify trans people.

-Never tell any person - whether they are trans\ identified or not - that you think trans\ men/women/people are "hott" or "exotic" because they are a trans\ person.
-Do not tell someone that you've "always wanted to see what it would be like to have sex with a trans\ person."
+Never tell any person - whether they are trans or not - that you think trans men/women/people are "hott" or "exotic" because they are a trans person.
+Do not tell someone that you've "always wanted to see what it would be like to have sex with a trans person."
 Every person in the world has sex a little differently (if they are sexually active).
-Trans\ identified people are not there for anyone's sexual gratification.
-A trans\ identified person's body is not a sex object or a sex toy.
-A trans\ identified person's body does not sum up their gender identity, their sexual orientation, or whether they are romantically or sexually compatible with any given person.
-Just like some non-trans\ identified people, some trans\ identified people do not have a sexual identity and/or choose not to have sex or sexual relationships.
+Trans people are not there for anyone's sexual gratification but their own.
+A trans person's body is not a sex object or a sex toy.
+A trans person's body does not sum up their gender identity, their sexual identities, or whether they are romantically or sexually compatible with any given person.
+Just like some cisgender people, some trans people are asexual and/or choose not to have sex or sexual relationships.

-Do not make assumptions about a trans\ identified person's sexual or affectional orientation or their sexual practices.
+Do not make assumptions about a trans person's sexual or affectional identities/practices.

-Trans\ identified people can be gay, lesbian, same-gender-loving, bisexual/biromantic, pansexual/panromantic, asexual, questioning, heterosexual/heteroromantic, queer or have any other sexual or affectional orientation.
-Trans\ identified people can have romantic or sexual relationships with people who are male or female bodied, intersex or have a disorder or sexual development, and non-binary bodied people.
-Trans\ identified people can be attracted to people of any gender identity or expression.
-Trans\ identified people can be tops, bottoms or versitile, can be involved in kink, BDSM, leather, rubber, or other fetish communities, and engage in any sexual practice that any given person might enjoy.
-Just because a trans\ woman might identify as female does not mean she has to have sexual or romantic identities that are stereotyped for women.
-Just because a trans\ person identifies as genderqueer does not mean they cannot have sexual or romantic identities that are stereotyped to belong to "men" or "women".
-Everyone's sexual and romantic identities and practices are personal, not based on their trans\ identity or status.
+Trans people can be gay, lesbian, same-gender-loving, bisexual/biromantic, pansexual/panromantic, asexual, questioning, heterosexual/heteroromantic, queer or have any other sexual or affectional identities.
+Trans people can have romantic or sexual relationships with people with any kind of body or gender history.
+Trans people can be attracted to people of any gender identity or expression.
+Trans people can be tops, bottoms, or versatile, can be involved in kink, BDSM, leather, rubber, or other fetish communities, and engage in any sexual practice that any given person might enjoy.
+Just because a trans woman might identify as female does not mean she has to have sexual or romantic identities that are stereotyped for women.
+Just because a trans person identifies as genderqueer does not mean they cannot have sexual or romantic identities that are stereotyped to belong to "men" or "women".
+Everyone's sexual and romantic identities and practices are personal, not based on their trans identity or status.